Lao language: Western Lao

-Western Lao (Standard Isan) does not occur in Laos but is the primary dialect of Khon Kaen, Kalasin, Hoi Et, and Maha Sarakham in Isan, Thailand.
-It is also spoken in much of Saiyaphum and portions of Nakhon Ratsasima.
+Western Lao (Standard Isan) does not occur in Laos but is the primary dialect of Khon Kaen, Kalasin, Roi Et, and Maha Sarakham in Isan, Thailand.
+It is also spoken in much of Chaiyaphum and portions of Nakhon Ratsasima.

 Vocabulary

 The Lao language consists primarily of native Lao words.
 Because of Buddhism, however, Pali has contributed numerous terms, especially relating to religion and in conversation with members of the sangha.
 Due to their proximity, Lao has influenced the Khmer and Thai languages and vice versa.